 There will be a necessary period of rest and healing after an adult circumcision procedure.
 Even with our skin glue closure technique you will want to plan on a few days of reduced activity, and several weeks before fully resuming your normal routine.

 Please see below for more information on post-procedure care and recovery.

-Your penis may swell in the first 2 days.
-It is generally not very painful, and over-the-counter pain relievers are all you usually need.
+Your may have some swelling in the first 2 days, this is generally not very painful, and over-the-counter pain relievers are all you usually need.

 You can return to work and your normal routine when you feel ready to.
 Some men return to sedentary work as soon as 2 – 3 days after circumcision.
 You will need to wait longer before returning to physical work.

 You will be emailed on the day of your appointment aftercare instructions with specific instructions to follow after your operation.
 The information on this page gives you a general idea about how long it will take for you to recover, but each person recovers at a different pace.

 Follow the aftercare instructions to heal as fast as possible.
 Dr Hunt will address your specific case and your detailed questions.

 Rest when you feel tired.
 Getting enough sleep will help you recover fast.
 You may shower when you no longer have a bandage on your penis.
 Pat the cut (incision) dry.
 You may also take short baths if you wish.

 Avoid strenuous activities, such as bicycle riding, jogging, weight lifting, or aerobic exercise, for 4 weeks or until your doctor says it is okay.
 You can return to work and normal activities, including driving, when you are comfortable doing them.

 What to eat after circumcision as an adult